-The feasibility cost sharing agreement between the U.S. Army Corps of Engineers (Corps) and the Port of Tacoma was signed August 21, 2018.
-The Corps issued notice December 21, 2018, of plans to prepare, pursuant to the National Environmental Policy Act, an environmental assessment for the Tacoma Harbor, Washington, Navigation Improvement Project.
-The purpose of this Public Notice was to solicit comments during an open comment period from interested persons, groups and agencies on the environmental impact of the proposal and issues for consideration in the IFR/EA.
-The Corps accepted public comments on the draft IFR/EA during a 60-day comment period beginning December 18, 2019, through February 16, 2020.
-Corps responses to public comments are included in the final IFR/EA posted on this web page.
-State & Agency Review occurred July 13, 2021 through August 12, 2021.
-Northwestern Division approved the final IFR/EA on May 3, 2022.
-The Report of the Chief of Engineers is pending signature at Corps Headquarters.
+The feasibility cost sharing agreement between the U.S. Army Corps of Engineers (USACE) and the Port of Tacoma was signed August 21, 2018.
+The USACE issued notice December 21, 2018, of plans to prepare, pursuant to the National Environmental Policy Act, an environmental assessment for the Tacoma Harbor, Washington, Navigation Improvement Project.
+The purpose of this Public Notice was to solicit comments during an open comment period from interested persons, groups, and agencies on the environmental impact of the proposal and issues for consideration in the IFR/EA.
+The USACE accepted public comments on the draft IFR/EA during a 60-day comment period beginning December 18, 2019, through February 16, 2020.
+USACE responses to public comments are included in the final IFR/EA posted on this web page.
+State & Agency Review occurred July 13, 2021, through August 12, 2021.
+USACE Northwestern Division approved the final IFR/EA on May 3, 2022.
+The Report of the Chief of Engineers was signed May 26, 2022, at USACE Headquarters.
+USACE Seattle District Commander Col. Alexander Bullock signed the Finding of No Significant Impact (FONSI) on September 27, 2022.
+The signed Chief’s Report and FONSI are posted in the Links section of this web page.